-If you’re taking a holiday and would love to take your dog along, whether for a shorter vacation or long-term travels, Europe is your ideal destination.
+If you’re travelling and would love to take your dog along, whether for a shorter vacation or long-term travels, Europe is your ideal destination.
 Not only is Europe about the most dog-friendly part of the world, it’s easy to travel with your dog in between many of the countries.

 In February 2017 I flew from Australia to Spain to travel around Europe with my Miniature Dachshund, Schnitzel.
 We then spent 20 months travelling all around Europe, visiting 33 countries and having plenty of dog-friendly adventures along the way.

-If you’re interested in also travelling in Europe with a dog, I’ve put together this guide to everything dog-related to help you along the way.
+If you’re interested in also travelling in Europe with a dog, I’ve put together this guide to everything dog-related to help you along the way, from paperwork to dining out with your dog.

 Paperwork for Travelling to Europe with a Dog